What Is a Buyer Persona?

 While personas are heavily used by marketing, they should be embraced across your entire organization.
 Buyer personas help teams allocate resources, attract leads, and understand what drives people to make purchases.
 They’re the type of customer that remind you why you got into marketing or sales in the first place.

 Personas help answer the following questions:

 In this ultimate guide, we’ll review the nuances of personas.
-We’ll outline exactly how the build a persona and provide specific interview questions your team can use.
+We’ll outline exactly how to build a persona and provide specific interview questions your team can use.
 And we’ll demonstrate how to use them across your organization.
-By the end, you will understand why persons are so important, the impact they have on your bottom line, their connection with inbound marketing, and how to create them successfully.
+By the end, you will understand why personas are so important, the impact they have on your bottom line, their connection with inbound marketing, and how to create them successfully.

 Persona development is a crucial first step for any campaign.
 No matter how large or small your business is, you want to get the most from your inbound marketing budget.
 Buyer personas embody the type of customer that gives you the most revenue, with the least opposition, over the longest period of time.

 Without this fundamental research, you will not truly know what attracts new leads and drives them to make a purchase, potentially leaving profits on the table.
 This research extends to all aspects of an inbound marketing campaign and will guide you through every decision you make.
 The time and effort you spend writing blog articles and white papers will pay off much more if your content is created with a persona in mind.